Secret Superstar: Development

-Casting and filming
+Casting

 Aamir Khan had cast Zaira Wasim, when she was aged 14, in Dangal (2016).
 Shortly afterwards, Advait told Khan that he was looking for a girl of a similar age for the lead role of his film Secret Superstar, and Khan suggested Wasim.
 After Advait tested her, he was impressed and cast her in the lead role.

+Filming

-The principal photography of the film commenced on 1 September 2016.
+Principal photography of the film commenced on 1 September 2016.
 The film is shot in Vadodara and Mumbai.

 The film was produced with a limited budget.
 Most sources state the production budget is ₹15 crore.
 Rob Cain gives the film's total production and marketing budget as ₹25 crore.
 Box Office India gives its budget as ₹45 crore, but it is not known if this includes marketing costs.
 (Note: The Indian Express describes a "modest budget" of ₹15 crore, which they indicate includes print and advertising, figures normally not included when considering a film's budget.
 Other sources give the film's production budget as ₹15 crore, including PTC Punjabi and Bollywood Life.
 A budget of is given by Variety and Firstpost.
 According to Aamir Khan, its first-week domestic gross (₹41.59 crore) was more than double its budget.
 Rob Cain describes the production budget as ₹15 crore and the total budget for production and releasing costs as ₹25 crore; the film's production budget typically does not include print and advertising.)

 Release

 India

-Secret Superstar was originally set to release on 4 August 2017, but it was later postponed to 19 October 2017.
+Secret Superstar was initially scheduled to release on 4 August 2017, but was later postponed to 19 October 2017.
 The film released in 1,100 theatres with 1,800 screens in India, and opened on 2,840 screens worldwide.
 The film made its Indian television debut on Zee Cinema, airing on 24–25 February 2018 in India.